justbautista/the-memory-game/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories (some gifs didn't catch when buttons lit up because they were clicked fast):
+Here's a walkthrough of implemented user stories:

 This is a regular playthrough with the win screen and shows rounds increasing along with playback speed
 <img src='userstories/playthrough.gif' title='playthrough' width='' alt='playthrough' />